 I studied for my undergraduate degree at the University of Stirling as a mature student, and - following an MSc at the University of Edinburgh - returned to Stirling to undertake my PhD studies.
 During that time, I contributed to a number of undergraduate modules across the 4-year programme, and also assisted in the design and delivery of a final year elective module.

-My PhD work investigates the effects of experiencing frequent alcohol-induced memory blackouts on cognition in young adults.
+My PhD work investigated the effects of experiencing frequent alcohol-induced memory blackouts on cognition in young adults.
 Specifically, I am interested in whether repeated binge-drinking which results in memory loss leaves a lasting deficit in memory performance, even after people have 'sobered up'.

 MSc Human Cognitive Neuropsychology University of Edinburgh

 Jackson J, Donaldson DI & Dering B (2021) The morning after the night before: Alcohol-induced blackouts impair next day recall in sober young adults.
 PLOS ONE, 16 (5), Art.
 No.: e0250827. https://doi.org/10.1371/journal.pone.0250827

 Chevalier N, Jackson J, Revueltas Roux A, Moriguchi Y & Auyeung B (2019) Differentiation in prefrontal cortex recruitment during childhood: Evidence from cognitive control demands and social contexts.
 Developmental Cognitive Neuroscience, 36, Art.
 No.: 100629. https://doi.org/10.1016/j.dcn.2019.100629